1976 Zagreb mid-air collision: Accident

 When the implications of what was being said dawned on Erjavec, he glanced across to the upper-sector controller.
 At his station sat a stunned Tasić, white-faced with shock.
 Slowly he lifted the headset from his ears and placed it on the console in front of him.

 The two aircraft had collided over the town of Vrbovec, northeast of Zagreb.
 The last five metres of the DC-9's left wing had cut through the Trident's cockpit section and forward passenger compartment.

 The pilots of the Trident were killed at the moment of collision.
 The explosive decompression caused the forward part of the Trident's fuselage to disintegrate; the Trident fell, landing on its tail and sliding a short distance before its remains came to rest near the village of Gaj.

 The DC-9, now without over one-third of its left wing, went into an immediate nose-dive and slammed into the ground right-wing first, near the village of Dvorišće near Rakovec, 25 seconds after the collision.
 The CVR had reactivated at the moment of collision, having stopped recording 20 minutes earlier.

-In the end, everyone aboard both aircraft was killed.
+Everyone aboard both aircraft was killed.